xpol/lua-rapidjson/API.md

 **filename**

-The file path string where to save dumpped rapidjson.
+The file path string where to save stringified rapidjson.

 **option**: